 Many varieties of this plant grow tall making them even more striking when planted in groups.
 Some farms specialize in growing them and serve as attractions to the public during the blooming season.

 Sunflowers are beautiful cut flowers used in bouquets and flower arrangements.
 When placing them indoors in vases, make sure that the flower heads are well supported as they are heavy compared to most flowers (6).

-Lycoris squamigera got its common name because in early spring, the plant produces long strap-like leaves and then goes dormant.
+Lycoris squamigera got its common name because in late spring, the plant produces long strap-like leaves and then goes dormant.
 Come late summer, surprising half a meter long stalks sprout from the ground bearing showy light pink flowers!